walkable-server/walkable/README.md

 ## Special thanks to:

- - Rich Hickey & Cognitect team for Clojure and Datomic
+ - Rich Hickey & Cognitect™ team for Clojure and Datomic®

  - David Nolen for bringing many fresh ideas to the community including om.next